ampas/aces-docs/docs/amf/specification/index.md

 Scope
 -----
 This document specifies the ACES Metadata File (“AMF”), a ‘sidecar’ XML file intended to exchange the metadata required to recreate ACES viewing pipelines.

-This specification supersedes TB-2014-009 – Academy Color Encoding System -- (ACES) Clip-level MetadataFile Format Definition and Usage (“ACESclip”).
+This specification supersedes "TB-2014-009 – Academy Color Encoding System – (ACES) Clip-level Metadata File Format Definition and Usage (“ACESclip”)".
 TB-2014-009 is now considered obsolete.

 Introduction
 ----------------
 ### Why is metadata needed for ACES?

-ACES defines a standard color encoding (SMPTE ST 2065-1) for exchange of images, along with InputTransforms to convert from different image sources to ACES, and Output Transforms in order to view ACESimages on different types of displays.
+ACES establishes a standard color color encoding (SMPTE ST 2065-1) for exchange of images.
+It also defines Input Transforms to convert different image sources to ACES and Output Transforms to display ACES files across different types of displays.

-However, when exchanging ACES images during production, there is often missing information required tofully describe the viewing pipeline or “creative intent” of that particular image.

-Examples of such information:
+However, during production, critical information required to fully define the viewing pipeline or the "creative intent" of an image is often missing.
+Examples of such essential details include:

-* ACES Version – _which version of ACES was used?_
+* ACES Version – _Shich version of ACES was used?_
-* Look Transform – _is there a creative look?_
+* Look Transform – _Was a creative look applied?_
-* Output Transform – _how was this viewed on a display?_
+* Output Transform – _How was the image viewed on a display?_

-To maintain consistent color appearance, transporting this information is crucial.
-Additionally, this information serves as an unambiguous archive of the creative intent.
+Transporting this information is vital for maintining consistent color appearance throughtout the production process.
+Moreover, it serves as an unambiguous archive of the creative intent.

 ### What is AMF
 The ACES Metadata File (“AMF”) is a sidecar XML file intended to exchange the metadata required to recreate ACES viewing pipelines.
-It describes the transforms necessary to configure an ACES viewing pipelinefor a collection of related image files.
+It describes the transforms necessary to configure an ACES viewing pipeline for a collection of related image files.

 An AMF may have a specified association with a single frame or clip.
-Alternatively, it may exist without anyassociation to an image, and one may apply it to an image.
-An application of an AMF to an image wouldtranslate its viewing pipeline to the target image.
+Alternatively, it may exist without any association to an image, and one may apply it to an image.
+An application of an AMF to an image would translate its viewing pipeline to the target image.

 Images are formed at several stages of production and post-production, including: